axa-ch-webhub-cloud/pattern-library/ARCHITECTURE.md

    on an ``<input>``).
    - **Experiment:** [lit-element-and-controlled-inputs](https://github.com/markus-walther/react-with-lit-element).
-   - **How:** lit-element is *extremely good* at avoiding unnecessary re-rendering thanks to lit-html.
+   - **How:** lit-element is *extremely good* at avoiding unnecessary re-rendering *and* minimizing the amount of DOM subject to re-rendering thanks to lit-html.
 Our particular strategy for controlled inputs does not lose focus.
 In the general case, the ``updated()`` [life-cycle](https://lit-element.polymer-project.org/guide/lifecycle) method of lit-element would allow to correct any reversible post-rendering UI-state